smzerehpoush/resume/README.md

 Software Developer | <a href="https://www.sep.ir/"> Saman Electronic Payments </a> | Tehran </br>
 12/2020 - Present</br>
 SEP is a software company that has lots of projects in the FinTech industry.
 I had the chance to work on many of these projects and begin my new adventure as a dotnet developer.
--  Migrated an existing project (Card to Card Transfer) from an old Monolithic WCF service to many .NET-Core services with Microservice architecture
+- Migrate an existing project (Card to Card Transfer) from an old Monolithic WCF service to many .NET-Core services with Microservice architecture
-- Refactoring 724 app codebase
+- Refactor the codebase of a highly transactional payment assistant application with more than 8M users called <a href="https://724.ir/" >724</a>.
-- Monitoring system with integrating custom metrics, Prometheus, and Grafana
+- Monitor system with integrating custom metrics, Prometheus, and Grafana
-- Interviewing candidates in the tech team
+- Interview candidates in the tech team

 Technologies: Dotnet, Docker, SQL Server, Redis, ELK, Prometheus, Grafana, Gitlab and Jira